 So action points: Get the free video course on how to recover from a breakup.
 Get that course, go through it step-by-step.
 The second is look for a good therapist.
 It might take two or three attempts to find a therapist, and just persist.
 Just keep going through it, talking to a professional.
 I would say there’s no shame, but actually there’s a lot of pride in this.
 I want all of you guys fucking listen to this.
 You’re not a fucking man unless you have a therapist, how about that?
 Or a team of therapists.
 Or you’re not a man until you can fucking afford a therapist and not fucking think about it.
 To like pay somebody…

 I mean, how badass is this, right?
 Imagine you have a trainer who follows you around 24/7.
 Actually, I know a guy who does that, Gary Vaynerchuk.
 He’s got a CEO for his body.
 Imagine you have enough money, you don’t fucking care, but your priorities are ‘take care of my body.
-I have a trainer who tells me what to eat, is spotting all my workouts, but on top of that is making sure I get enough active movement and all this stuff, and sleep to the right time.’
+I have a trainer who tells me what to eat, is spotting all my workouts, but on top of that is making sure I get enough active movement and all this stuff, and sleeps at the right time.’
 Imagine how badass that is?
 It’s like Iron Man with Pepper Potts, the personal assistant who takes out the trash and does his dry cleaning.
 But you got somebody for your body.
 Now, how about this?

 Get a trainer for your mind.
 How badass is that?
 Get a trainer for your mind.
 Get a trainer for your heart.
 That’s badass, man.
 That’s not pussy.
 That’s not weak.
 That’s strong.
 That’s badass.
 That’s a boss.
 Be a boss, man.
 Get a team of therapists.
 Get a team of counselors.
 Get a team of coaches behind you.
 That’s badass.
 Get Team whatever-your-name-is, right?
 So for me, it’s Team David.
-Get a team surrounding you, supporting you on all aspects of your life that you want rocking on.
+Get a team surrounding you, supporting you on all aspects of your life that you want to rock it on.
 Get a team around you.
 Get a team of support.
 That’s boss.
 That’s badass.